 Grants Management Division

-The Grants Management Division within the Office of the Chief Financial Officer provides guidance on UG-wide grants management policy to all departments that:
+Grants Administration within the Office of the Chief Financial Officer provides guidance on grant compliance to all departments that seek and receive grant funding and execute policies and procedures to comply with local, state, and federal regulations.

 GMAC